m2tdev/m2tdev.github.io/README.md

 ## Responsive Web Design

 Project demos are available on Github Pages.
-Click any project to see the demo!
+Click on any project to see the demo!

 - [Tribute Page ](https://mertdx.github.io/tribute-page/)
 - [Survey Form ](https://mertdx.github.io/survey-form/)